boustrophedon/extrasafe/README.md

 **Application** developers who want to tightly control what their programs can and cannot do.

 If you're developing a library to be used in other programs, you probably don't want to use extrasafe because you don't know what people who are using your library are doing.
-As an exeception, your library might want to use seccomp if it's spawning a worker thread whose computation is entirely controlled by your library.
+As an exception, your library might want to use seccomp if it's spawning a worker thread whose computation is entirely controlled by your library.

 ## Other uses